usaid-cs/yesterday-i-learned/biology.md

 1. "Swamp ass" refers to the stench arising from not having wiped thoroughly.
 Bidets eliminate swamp ass.
 1. Ejeculate "gloops" out of a vagina at different times, easily on the day after. (/u/Kiwi-98)
 1. After getting the stomach cut open, the C-section recipient (male, female, or other combinations of kins) is encouraged to breastfeed.
+1. [Mike the Headless Chicken](https://en.wikipedia.org/wiki/Mike_the_Headless_Chicken) survived for 18 months without a brain (most of it was chopped off).
+It died possibly having choked on corn.
+1. (Alcohol poisoning) Mortality is lowest among young abstainers and highest among young heavy drinkers.
+Once you are the age of 35 or over, however, mortality rate for light drinkers (8-14 units/week) drops below that of abstainers, because fewer people in that age group die from liver diseases than they would otherwise die from ischemic heart disease.
+Jesus was 33.